TobiasHerr/Mobile-SDK-Doc-fork/source/cn/ios-tutorials/ActivationAndBinding.md

 }
 ~~~

 In the code above, we firstly set the delegate of `DJIAppActivationManager` as **ViewController**.
-Then initialize the `activationState` and `aircraftBindingState` properties with the value of `appActivationState` and `aircraftBindingState` properties of `DJIAppActivationManager`.
+Then initialize the `activationState` and `aircraftBindingState` properties with the current value of `appActivationState` and `aircraftBindingState` properties of `DJIAppActivationManager`.

 Furthermore, create the `updateUI` method as shown below to update the two UILabel properties' text value according to the values of `aircraftBindingState` and `activationState` properties, then invoke it in the `viewDidAppear:` method: